owlcms/owlcms4/README.md

 ### Features, Documentation and Installation
 - See the [Web Site](https://owlcms.github.io/owlcms4/#) for a full overview</u>.
-- Refer to the [Installation Overview](https://owlcms.github.io/owlcms4/#/InstallationOverview) and to the following [page](Releases.md) for the various setups and releases.
+- Refer to the [Installation Overview](https://owlcms.github.io/owlcms4/#/InstallationOverview) and to the following [Downloads](https://owlcms.github.io/owlcms4/#/Downloads) page for the various setups and releases.

 ### Help, Issues, Feature Requests